 Have you tried linzer cookies?
 Linzer cookies have a pretty exciting history!
 Believe it or not, these cookies were originally a torte that originated in Linz, Austria.
 Linzer is said to be the oldest cake recipe there is.
 Over the years, the recipe was adapted into a "cookie-sized" version.

-If you love filled cookies, you will definitely want to try my other gluten free linzer cookie recipes like these Gluten Free Nutella Stuffed Linzer Cookies and these Grain Free Jam Filled Linzer Cookies.
+If you love filled cookies, you will definitely want to try my other gluten free linzer cookie recipes like these Gluten Free Nutella Stuffed Linzer Cookies.

-You can just barely see the powdered sugar falling on to these cookies!
-I decided to adapt my linzer cookie recipe even further by giving these cookies a fun gingerbread flavor for the holidays.
+You can just barely see the powdered sugar falling onto these cookies!
+I adapted my linzer cookie recipe even further by giving these cookies a fun gingerbread flavor for the holidays.
 These cookies are perfect for holiday gatherings, cookie exchange parties, and just eating for fun :-).

 These cookies are so easy to make!
 (And I know this is a linzer cookie recipe, but this dough makes killer gingerbread men!!)

-Add the dry ingredients to a large bowl.
-Use a whisk to blend all of the ingredients together.
+Step 1: Add the dry ingredients to a large bowl.
+Use a whisk to blend all of the ingredients.

 I rolled this gluten free gingerbread cookie dough to ¼ inch thickness.
 You can do a little thinner if you prefer a thinner linzer cookie or gluten free cut-out cookie.

-Use a linzer cookie cutter (or gingerbread man cookie cutter!) to make your tops and bottoms.
-Here is full disclosure...I hate the red linzer cookie cutters I have.
-The dough sticks to them and it is a pain to get the middle section out.
+Step 6: Make your tops and bottoms with a linzer cookie cutter (or gingerbread man cookie cutter!).
+Here is the full disclosure...I wouldn't say I like the red linzer cookie cutters I have.
+The dough sticks to them, and getting the middle section out is a pain.